 Another channel through which refugees incur costs to public finances is through the cost of arrest and detention.
-There are no precise estimates of these costs publicly available, but the government has been quoted in the media as saying that the cost of detaining illegal migrants can range between RM35 and RM75 per day per person and up to RM26 million per year in total (Says, 2014).
-Of course, it is difficult to say how much of this cost is expended detaining refugees rather than other illegal workers and working refugees comprise a small percentage of the wider illegal worker population, which some reports claim to be as high as 6 million (ISEAS, 2018).
+There are no publicly available estimates of these costs, but the Government has been quoted in the media as saying that the cost of detaining illegal migrants can range between RM35 and RM75 per day per person and up to RM26 million per year in total (Says, 2014).
+It is difficult to say how much of this cost is expended detaining refugees rather than other illegal workers, and working refugees comprise a small percentage of the wider illegal worker population, which some reports claim to be as high as 6 million (ISEAS, 2018).

-There are a number of other channels through which refugees could theoretically impose a cost on the public finances, including wear and tear of public infrastructure, but this is inherently difficult to estimate and attribute.
+There are a number of other channels through which refugees could theoretically impose a cost on the public finances, including wear and tear of public infrastructure, but due to the inherent difficulty of estimating and attributing these costs we have not explored them further in this paper.